-|Architectural Engineering Design Studio||EN3211||10 credits|
+|Architectural Engineering Design Studio

-|Structural Design Studies||EN3307||10 credits|
+|Structural Design Studies

 There are also several core and optional modules.

-|Applied Numerical Methods in Engineering||EN4018||10 credits|
+|Applied Numerical Methods in Engineering

 How will I be supported?

-You will be assigned a personal tutor who is a member of the academic staff associated with your degree programme.
-Your tutor will be there to advise you on academic, non-academic and personal matters in a confidential and informal manner when you need some guidance.
+In Year One, you will be allocated a personal tutor who is a member of the academic staff associated with your degree course.
+Your tutor will be there to advise you on academic, non-academic and personal matters in a confidential and informal manner.
 We aim to help you overcome any problem, however big or small, as smoothly and quickly as possible.

-You will have access through the Learning Central website to relevant multimedia material, presentations, lecture handouts, bibliographies, further links, electronic exercises and discussion circles.
-Opportunities for you to reflect on your abilities and performance are available through the Learning Central ‘Personal Development Planning’ module.
+You will have access through the Learning Central website to relevant multimedia material, presentations, lecture handouts, bibliographies, further links, electronic exercises and discussion boards.

-The University offers a range of services including the Careers Service, the Counselling Service, the Disability and Dyslexia Service, the Student Support Service, and excellent libraries and resource centres.
+Cardiff University offers a range of services including the Careers Service, the Counselling Service, the Disability and Dyslexia Service, the Student Support Service, and excellent libraries and resource centres.

 We’ll provide you with frequent feedback on your work.
-This comes in a variety of formats including oral feedback in classes like design and project work and via return of marked coursework.
+This comes in a variety of formats including oral feedback in classes like design and project work and via return of marked coursework/tests.

-The opportunity to test your knowledge and understanding will be provided throughout the semester via class tests in Years 1 and 2, plus feedback on written assessments.
+The opportunity to test your knowledge and understanding will be provided throughout the semester via class tests in Years One and Two, plus feedback on written assessments throughout.
 Occasionally, peer assessment of an individual’s contribution to a group may be used, and you may also receive oral feedback on presentations and contributions to group activities.